wolfpacs/wolfpacs/README.md

 Both Stockholm and Berlin have their own central PACS systems.
 Let's call them S-PACS and B-PACS.

-A medical company provides software that can provide extra information (derived series) to a medical study.
+A medical company provides a software solution, that provides extra information (derived series) to a medical study.
 Their software is running on external computers (called workers).